Alok-2002/python_projects/README.md

 ### Timer
 - Directory: 'Timer'
 - Description: TimerZen is a simple countdown timer application created using Python and tkinter.
-It allows users to set a specific time duration and counts down to zero, providing a visual and audible notification when the time is up store them along with
+It allows users to set a specific time duration and counts down to zero, providing a visual and audible notification when the time is up store them along with the corresponding website

 ### MyPass
 - Directory: 'MyPass'